KhizarShabir1/kernel-simulator/README.md

 # kernel-simulator
-#Project Objective:
+# Project Objective
 The main objective of this project is to simulate process management module of OS kernel.
-We will achieve this using our existing knowledge that we have learned in class as well as in labs.
-For this purpose Linux system calls such as fork ( ) , pipe( ), wait( ), signal( ) and alarm( ) can be
+For this purpose Linux system calls such as fork ( ) , pipe( ), wait( ), signal( ) and alarm( ) are used.
-used.

-#Project Statement:
+# Project Statement:
-You have to simulate following functions of Process management module:
+We have to simulate following functions of Process management module:
 • Process Creation
 • Provide Environment to simulate execution of created processes.
 • Simulate exec ( ) system call. i.e. replace the current process instructions and related data